What fishing rods and instructions do we have to offer to increase equitable access to those who have been underserved in our communities?

-The work and impact of San Diego nonprofits is important to advance a vibrant quality of life in the San Diego region.
-To support your efforts, we’re sharing valuable information every month about upcoming workshops, events, fundraising opportunities and resources with your organization.
+To support nonprofit efforts, we’re sharing valuable information every month about upcoming workshops, events, fundraising opportunities and resources.